 The NSPCC, a charity that campaigns to protect and safeguard the children of the United Kingdom, last year released figures regarding the number of children seeking counselling about exam results; as the stress of GCSE and A-Level exams creep up around this time of year.

-ChildLine, conducted 3,077 counselling sessions in response to stress that can be caused by exams.
+ChildLine conducted 3,077 counselling sessions in response to stress that can be caused by exams.
 The results had revealed a 9% increase from the year before, as well as 20% rise of concerns about the results themselves, in which ChildLine operated 1,127 counselling sessions compared to 2014-15.
 In the year 2015-16, ChildLine held a staggering 937 more sessions about the anxiety of exam results, indicating the stress and emotional repercussions of exams, which is a continuing worry for Britain’s children.

 It’s of no surprise that children are increasingly seeking the help and assistance of counsellors and psychologists during an extremely busy, overwhelming and stress-induced period.
-Some of the major themes which crept up from the sessions revealed that children were afraid of disappointing their parents; a key contributor for post-exam stress and anxiety.
-Other themes included, a fear of failing (both literally and metaphorically).
+Some of the major themes which crept up from the sessions revealed that children were afraid of disappointing their parents, a key contributor for post-exam stress and anxiety.
+Other themes included a fear of failing (both literally and metaphorically).
 Children expressed a worry that they could have always done better, letting their grades get the better of them.
 And in more general terms, there are pressures related to academic achievement and for school leavers doing A-Levels, this comes in the form of meeting university offers.

 In a statement by Peter Wanless, the Chief Executive of NSPCC, he comments on the findings from 2016 that:

 “Young people can feel stressed and anxious during exam season which is reflected in the increase in counselling sessions delivered by ChildLine at this time of year.
 Young people may feel worried or be panicking about revision and exam results but we want to let them know that ChildLine is here to listen however they choose to get in touch.
-ChildLine also has advice for parents and carers to help ease young people’s exam stress and anxieties during the revision period.”
+ChildLine also has advice for parents and careers to help ease young people’s exam stress and anxieties during the revision period.”

-‘My 16 year son had suffered silently for two years with anxiety until it reached breaking point after his GCSEs.
-I was initially at a loss as to what to do to help him as the GP couldn’t help as the therapy on offer was for 18 year olds or for teens that are in a much darker place than my son.
-Having read other peoples glowing references about Lauren she was the obvious next step for me.
+‘My 16-year son had suffered silently for two years with anxiety until it reached breaking point after his GCSEs.
+I was initially at a loss as to what to do to help him as the GP couldn’t help as the therapy on offer was for 18-year-olds or for teens that are in a much darker place than my son.
+Having read other people’s glowing references about Lauren she was the obvious next step for me.
 I knew nothing about EFT but I did know that she had helped a good friend of mine’s daughter and this friend urged me to take my son to her.

 He had three sessions where he was given the tools to deal with his anxiety as well as try, as best he could, to identify the cause and then move to a place in his head where he could deal with the negative thoughts and move them on swiftly, leaving him in a happy place.